 So you’ve determined your best route for gigs and you are ready to get going — great!
 Set yourself up for success with these helpful tips:

 - Set up space where you live for a home office.
 Even if your gigs take you out of the house, you need a space where you can organize your documents and schedule.
 Make sure you have your wiring and communication needs met in this area and personalize it with custom chairs, desks, and other furniture.
 Establish rules in your home office that provide structure and discipline in your working area separate from the relaxation and fun you have in the rest of the house.

 - Connect with other freelancers.
-Not only can they provide you with helpful tips and social support, they may be able to connect you with other clients in need of your services.
+Not only can they provide you with helpful tips and social support, but they may also be able to connect you with other clients in need of your services.

 - Don’t neglect your branding.
 Any time you advertise your services, you should stick to a particular set of visual rules that will create a visual imprint in a potential client’s mind.

 The gig economy provides freedom and flexibility to work on your own schedule, but there are drawbacks as well.
 Budgeting for insurance, retirement, and taxes are just a few of the responsibilities a freelancer has to do on their own.
 However, if you have the resources, dedication, and discipline, there is nothing stopping you from pursuing a career you love!

 Learn More on How To Start Your Own Business Today!